shekhar-sharma-111/Online-Voting-System/README.md

 Audit Trail: Maintain a log of all activities for transparency and auditing purposes.
 Responsive Design: Fully responsive design to ensure usability on all devices.
 Technologies Used

 Frontend:
 React
 React Bootstrap
 React Router

 Backend:
 Node.js
 Express.js
 MongoDB
 Mongoose

 Other Tools:

-JWT for authentication
+1.JWT for authentication
-Bcrypt for password hashing
+2.Bcrypt for password hashing
-Nodemailer for email notifications
+3.Nodemailer for email notifications
-Chart.js for data visualization
+4.Chart.js for data visualization

 Installation
 Prerequisites
 Node.js and npm installed